Honda 0 Saloon: Design

 The vehicle follows a design approach that prioritizes aerodynamics, lightweight construction, and integrated technology.
 It has a low and wide body and a minimalist interior with a focus on space and functionality.

 Features

 The 0 Series Saloon includes an artificial intelligence system that adapts to driver preferences, driver-assistance features capable of limited autonomous operation, and software that can be updated remotely.
 The battery system is designed for fast charging and an extended driving range.

 Production

-Honda plans to manufacture the 0 Saloon as part of its broader electrification strategy, aiming to transition to 100% electric sales by 2040.
-The vehicle is expected to compete with premium electric sedans from companies like Tesla, BMW, and Mercedes-Benz.
+Honda planned to manufacture the 0 Saloon as part of its broader electrification strategy, aiming to transition to 100% electric sales by 2040.
+The vehicle was expected to compete with premium electric sedans from companies like Tesla, BMW, and Mercedes-Benz.

-Production will begin in 2026, with an initial launch in North America, followed by expansions into Japan, Europe, and other global markets.
+Production was slated to begin in 2026 in Ohio, with an initial launch in North America, followed by expansions into Japan, Europe, and other global markets.

+In March 2026, Honda cancelled the 0 Saloon, along with the Acura RSX and 0 SUV due to "the unfavorable impact of changes in U.S. tariff policies" and competitive pressures leading to Honda being "unable to deliver products that offer value for money better than that of newer EV manufacturers"..